Everything you need to know about the visitor record

 I would like to go on a road trip after the Working Holiday

 Road trip time, yay!
 Yes, you can do a road trip to explore Canada after you finish the Working Holiday.
 If you would like to stay in Canada as a visitor after the Working Holiday, you must apply for a visitor record online and from within Canada.
-It is the easiest option to extend the stay.
-The good thing, the visitor record will be sent by mail to the address you provide in the application.
-You do not have to go to the border to activate it.

 Many third-party blogs or other travellers recommend to go to the US border to flagpole and get the visitor record there.
 Those blogs are outdated because this flagpoling option has been ended by the Canadian Government starting December 24, 2024.